-In the case of living systems in which m_o<<M (e.g., most multicellular organisms whose eggs or seeds are tiny in comparison to the mature animals and plants), the equation reduces to $F{max} = \mu_0^ M/e$.
-In other words, and in this particular case, the limit of growth is reached when μ declines to the value of μ_0 divided by e.
+In the case of living systems in which mo << M (e.g., most multicellular organisms whose eggs or seeds are tiny in comparison to the mature animals and plants), the equation reduces to $F{\text{max}}\!=\mu{\!\scriptscriptstyle 0}{}^M/e.$ In other words, and in this particular case, the limit of growth is reached when $\mu$ declines to the value of $\mu$ divided by e.

 Growth is essentially an anti-dissipative process.
 Although energy dissipation due to "dissimilation" when external work is performed takes place, augmenting of structural energy stock and capacity to perform work prevails.
 This process may be figuratively illustrated as an avalanche.
 Imagine that somebody standing on a mountaintop drops a snowball onto the snow, and an avalanche is initiated.
-In the course of the avalanche development, its potential (" μ "), defined as the height difference between the top and foot of the mountain, decreases.
-At the same time the free energy of the avalanche increases to some limiting value ("F{max}").
+In the course of the avalanche development, its potential ("\u03c4"), defined as the height difference between the top and foot of the mountain, decreases.
+At the same time the free energy of the avalanche increases to some limiting value ("Fmax").
 Although it is but a distant analogy, it shows that in branching chain processes, free energy may grow substantially from a very small initial stock.

-What happens when the limit of growth (M, F{max}) is reached?
-Assimilation and dissimilation continue, but when μ declines to a limit value, more structural energy is used for external work that can be gained due to its performance.
-Thus dissimilation dominates over assimilation; the to restoring the initial energy stock of the living perform work now decreases.
+What happens when the limit of growth (M, Fmax) is reached?
+Assimilation and dissimilation continue, but when $\mu$ declines to a limit value, more structural energy is used for external work that can be gained due to its performance.
+Thus augmentation is performed at the expense of whole stock of structural energy and ability to perform work now decreases.
 The first stage of the life cycle of the living system - the stage of growth and development - inevitably gives place to the second stage, which is senescence.
-Duration of the second stage of any individual living system life cycle is determined by the structural energy gain (F{max}) at the stage of its growth and development and the efficiency of Fmax utilization.
+Duration of the second stage of any individual living system life cycle is determined by the structural energy gain $(F{max})$ at the stage of its growth and development and the efficiency of Fmax utilization.
 The latter depends upon many internal and external factors discussed elsewhere (Voeikov, 2002).
 Thus, the life cycle of any living system includes two stages showing opposite vectors in terms of the changes in structural energy.
 The same happens in a more violent and less controlled way to an avalanche after it reaches its maximum free energy.
 It continues to slide down, but inevitably its force declines until it stops.